How to Choose a Headphone Amp [Definitive Guide]

 Portable vs. Desktop

-The first question you should ask yourself is:
+The first question you should ask yourself is this:

 The second question is: